lazycustard/16bit_MicroComputer_CPU/README.md

 ## License

-This project is released under the MIT License.
-See the `LICENSE` file for full terms.
+This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the [LICENSE](LICENSE) file for details.